Date: Saturday 30th July 2016

 There are a lot of accommodation, food and drink options in Kenmare and it is well worth staying in the area.

 Download Standard Entry Form: Audax Entry Form-New

-Facilities: Two manned controls with water and snacks at 69km (car park before Killorglin) and 146km (Ballaghisheen Pass).
+Facilities: Two manned controls with water/soft drinks and plenty of sweet and savoury snacks at 69km (car park before Killorglin) and 146km (Ballaghisheen Pass).

 Route Map: ridewithgps.com/routes/11612185